Liftric/translationAPI/README.md

 * DATABASE_NAME (if database type is sqlite3 this is the path to the database file)
 * DATABASE_USER
 * DATABASE_PASSWORD
-* DATABASE_SSL (for mysql and postgres connection, default is disabled/false)
+* DATABASE_SSL (for mysql and postgres connection, default is disable/false)
+* FRONTEND_URL (necessary for cors, default http://localhost:3000 for local development)

 Easiest way of running is using a docker image.